materialsvirtuallab/matgl/docs_src/index.md

 ## FAQs

-1. The `M3GNet-MP-2021.2.8-PES` differs from the original TF implementation!
+1. The `M3GNet-MP-2021.2.8-PES` differs from the original tensorflow (TF) implementation!

    Answer: `M3GNet-MP-2021.2.8-PES` is a refitted model with some data improvements and minor architectural changes.
-   It is not expected to reproduce the original TF implementation exactly.
-We have conducted reasonable benchmarks to ensure that the new implementation reproduces the broad error characteristics of the original TF implementation (see [examples](examples)).
-It is meant to serve as a baseline for future model improvements.
+   Porting over the weights from the TF version to DGL/PyTorch is non-trivial.
+We have performed reasonable benchmarking to ensure that the new implementation reproduces the broad error characteristics of the original TF implementation (see [examples](examples)).
+However, it is not expected to reproduce the original TF implementation exactly.
+This refitted model is meant to serve as a baseline for future model improvements.
+We do not believe there is value in expending the resources to reproduce the TF version exactly.

-1. I am getting errors with `matgl.load_model()`!
+2. I am getting errors with `matgl.load_model()`!

-   Answer: The most likely reason is that you have an old version of the model cached.
+   Answer: The most likely reason is that you have a cached older version of the model cached.
 Refactoring models is common to ensure the best implementation.
 This can usually be solved by clearing your cache using:

    ```bash
    python -c "import matgl; matgl.clear_cache()"
    ```

+   On the next run, the latest model will be downloaded.
+With effect from v0.5.2, we have implemented a model versioning scheme that will detect code vs model version incompatibilities and alert the user of such problems.

 ## Acknowledgments